Arrangement of hyperplanes: Real arrangements

-In real affine space, the complement is disconnected: it is made up of separate pieces called cells or regions or chambers, each of which is either a bounded region that is a convex polytope, or an unbounded region that is a convex polyhedral region which goes off to infinity.
+In real affine space, the complement is disconnected: it is made up of separate pieces called cells or regions or chambers, each of which is either a bounded region that is (the interior of) a convex polytope, or an unbounded convex polyhedral region.

 Each flat of A is also divided into pieces by the hyperplanes that do not contain the flat; these pieces are called the faces of A.

 The regions are faces because the whole space is a flat.

 The faces of codimension 1 may be called the facets of A.

 The face semilattice of an arrangement is the set of all faces, ordered by inclusion.
 Adding an extra top element to the face semilattice gives the face lattice.

 In two dimensions (i.e., in the real affine plane) each region is a convex polygon (if it is bounded) or a convex polygonal region which goes off to infinity.